ComposableFi/composable/rfcs/0010-define-calculations-of-existential-deposit.md

   substantial for ED.
 In other words, a user cannot "delete" their balance when they convert it into another asset.

-* The implementation of our ED value retrieval should allow for the overwriting of the standard ED value defined in this document.

 ## Method

 ### Initial Standard ED Value